kcl-lang/kpm/research/design-doc/Go_Test.md

 In end-to-end tests, external API calls might still need to be simulated.
 Mock servers help in replicating external services like token validation or metadata retrieval.

-You can integrate the mock server (created during unit testing) with real Helm and Kubernetes interactions to test the following scenarios:
+we can integrate the mock server (created during unit testing) with real Helm and Kubernetes interactions to test the following scenarios:

 -   Downloading charts from a local registry
 -   Performing token-based authentication